danikaoystrek/danikaoystrek.github.io/README.md

 # danikaoystrek.github.io
 Assignment 3- Designing for Screens
+This is my assignment